 This isn’t to say that Everything Seems Like Yesterday is completely horrible — it has its admirable qualities.
 The album’s atmosphere is appropriately filled with angst and longing, one of its few redeeming features.
 Carnevale’s voice is still easy on the ears, as it has always been, even when he’s screaming the lyrics.

 The record, unfortunately, is not memorable.
 The one remotely interesting thing about this album is its colorful, intricate cover art.
-The Frights makes an attempt to deliver a raw and emotional album, but inevitably the band settles into the rut of mundane, acoustic indie pop.
+The Frights make an attempt to deliver a raw and emotional album, but inevitably the band settles into the rut of mundane, acoustic indie pop.

 Pooja Bale covers music.
 Contact her at [email protected].